ClearBlade/ethernet-ip-adapter-go/README.md

 `ethernet-ip-go-adapter -systemKey=<SYSTEM_KEY> -systemSecret=<SYSTEM_SECRET> -platformURL=<PLATFORM_URL> -messagingURL=<MESSAGING_URL> -deviceName=<DEVICE_NAME> -password=<DEVICE_ACTIVE_KEY> -adapterConfigCollection=<COLLECTION_NAME> -logLevel=<LOG_LEVEL>`

-A System Key and System Secret will always be required to start the adapter, and it's recommended to always use a Device Service Account & Token for Adapters.
+A system key and secret will always be required to start the adapter, and using a device service account and token for adapters is always recommended.

-Device Name and Password for Adapters are **depreciated** and only provided for backwards compatibility and should not be used for any new adapters.
+Adapter device names and passwords are **depreciated** and only provided for backward compatibility and should not be used for any new adapters.

 ## Setup
 ---
-The EtherNet-IP Go adapter is dependent upon the ClearBlade Go SDK and its dependent libraries being installed.
+The EtherNet/IP Go adapter depends upon the ClearBlade Go SDK and its dependent libraries being installed.
 The OPC UA Go adapter was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).

 ### Adapter compilation
-In order to compile the adapter for execution, the following steps need to be performed:
+To compile the adapter for execution, the following steps need to be performed:

  1. Retrieve the adapter source code
     * ```git clone git@github.com:ClearBlade/ethernet-ip-go-adapter.git```